powsybl/powsybl-core/docs/tutorials/iidm/howto-extend-postprocessor.md

 2. Implement the `com.powsybl.iidm.import_.ImportPostProcessor` interface.
 3. Compile your project, add the jar to your powsybl installation, and add the new post processor to the configuration file.

-In the following sections we will see how, following these steps, you can implement a new post processor for increasing the active power of all loads of an imported network.
+In the following sections we will see how, following these steps, you can implemen
-A sample maven project implementing this post processor can be found [here](../../samples/increase-active-power-postprocessor).

 ## Maven dependencies